Telroshan/htmx/www/content/docs.md

 A feature of `hx-boost` is that it degrades gracefully if javascript is not enabled: the links and forms continue to work, they simply don't use ajax requests.
-This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your site's functionality.
+This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your sites functionality.

 Other htmx patterns can be adapted to achieve progressive enhancement as well, but they will require more thought.